By Gilly Carr

 On 8 July 1923, Du Bois married Lilia Ann Coutanche in St Helier; he was a crane driver and she was a shop assistant at this date.

-At the time of the registration of Islanders in January 1941, Emile was still working as a crane driver, but no Occupation registration card can be found for Lilia, indicating that she had perhaps evacuated from the Island.
+At the time of the registration of Islanders in January 1941, Emile was still working as a crane driver, but no Occupation registration card can be found for Lilia, although she stayed in the island during the Occupation.

 We know that during the German occupation, Emile Du Bois was deported.
 However, he has no court records in his name, and neither does his name appear in the prison register or political prisoner logbook.
 However, archival records show that he left the Island on 1 March 1944, quite probably indicating deportation without trial.